Monotreme Animals Nature’s Most Unique Mammals

-Monotreme Animals What is a Monotreme?
+What is a Monotreme?

-Monotremes are a unusual group of animals that possess characteristics of mammals, reptiles, birds, and marsupials — all in a single animal.
-They lay eggs like reptiles but feed their young with milk like mammals.
-They have a beak like birds and a single opening, called a cloaca, for excretion and reproduction like marsupials, reptiles and birds.
-Monotremes are some of the oldest mammals on Earth.
+Monotremes are an extraordinary group of animals that have characteristics of mammals, reptiles, birds, and marsupials — all in a single animal.
+They lay eggs like birds and reptiles but feed their young milk like mammals.
+They have a beak like birds and a single opening for excretion and reproduction like marsupials, reptiles and birds.
+Males have a spur on their ankles, which bears poison in the case of the platypus.
 There are only three species of monotremes: the amphibious platypus, and two species of terrestrial echidna.
-Monotremes are only found in Australia and New Guinea.
+Monotremes are some of the oldest mammals on Earth and are only found in Australia and New Guinea.

-The term ' monotreme' is derived from the scientific animal classification Monotremata which means "one hole" ( mono=one and treme=hole).
-This is because these mammals have only one rear opening, called a cloaca, for their anus, urinary and reproductive tracts.
 Monotreme is pronounced mo-no-tree-m.

+The word ' monotreme' comes from the scientific animal classification Monotremata which means "one hole" ( mono = one and treme = hole).
+This is because these unusual animals are mammals but have only a single rear opening, called a cloaca, serving as their anus, urinary and reproductive tract similar to reptiles and birds.

 Monotremes are Like Mammals